paylogic/py2deb/README.rst

 How to install it?
 ------------------

 Download the source and run (as root): ``python setup.py install``

+Alternatively, if you're feeling adventurous :-) there is a shell script called ``bootstrap.sh`` located in the root of the py2deb repository and source code distributions.
+This shell script installs py2deb in a temporary Python virtual environment and then uses that py2deb installation to convert py2deb and its dependencies to Debian packages.
+The generated Debian packages are used to properly install py2deb on your system.

 How does it work?
 -----------------